Andyt-Nguyen/Algorithm_students/README.md

 # Algorithm for students

-The series of algorithms will test students on ways to solve basic/intermediate algorithm problems.
+A series of algorithms will test students on ways to solve basic/intermediate algorithm problems using vanilla javascript.

 ## Getting Started